 As the Pope’s motorcade got closer, the Command Post ordered everything locked down.
 With the Freeze in place—the magnetometers closed, the crowd contained, the musical acts kept backstage—we waited.

-Who was he escorting?
+Who was the agent escorting?
 Come on, do you even have to ask?

 “Father Manny?”
 I said as they got closer.